 A specialized version of the tandem sports utility body allows larger vehicles to be carried lengthwise on the bed.
 We refer to this as the “Jeep body” since that is the most common vehicle carried, but it can carry any higher clearance vehicle.
 Four-seat side by sides, Bronco’s or any vehicle that can fit into the space allocated and climb the ramps can be carried.
 Lower vehicles will not work, since the breakover angle where the ramps meet the body will be too great.

-There is also a significant difference in the amount of available side storage.
+There is a significant difference in the amount of available side storage between the Jeep bed and the standard sports utility bed.
 Because the deck is much longer, the boxes in front of the axles are also larger.
 Typically there is more than four feet of linear box storage per side.
 These boxes are all custom built to the available space – we do not weld in production boxes.
 The end result is a great amount of storage extending to the frame rails and taking up all of the available rail space.

 On the “Jeep” body we move the tandem axles rearward for better weight and balance.
 We do not build bodies with large cantilevered “tail” sections.
-These negatively affect weight, balance and trailer handling.
+This negatively affects weight, balance and trailer handling.
 We will not produce such a vehicle since it compromises safety.

 We also do not produce bodies that position the vehicle on an inclined ramp to “save space”.
 While that does save some space, we do not believe that it saves enough space to justify the compromises required to achieve the savings.